Saadmandli/python-weather-app/README.md

 # Weather-app
-This Weather app would message you when there is possibility of rain, so that you can bring your umbrella ☔ with you
+This Weather app would message you when there is possibility of rain, so that you can bring your umbrella ☔ with you There are some changes you need to make to make this file run: make your personal account on twilio and get your virtual number, then replace it from the file on "from" request and replace your personal number too.